Witching Hour Card Collection FAQ

 Also at “Witching Hour: It’s Giving…,” each person represented on a card will have a supply of their card with them.
 Again, those cards belong to them, and they can distribute them in any way they want.
 Tipping the performers seems like an excellent idea though.

-We want to emphasize that we mean it when we say that for #1 and #4 above, those cards belong to the people who have them.
+We want to emphasize that we mean it when we say above that those cards belong to the people who have them.
 The Puppet Co. has no control over how, why, when, or where the owners of those cards might choose to give you one.

 What are the odds of receiving each card?